-There are plenty of options to recycle waste.
-Visit the Saskatchewan Waste Reduction Council to learn more about them.
+Visit the Saskatchewan Waste Reduction Council to learn more recycling options.

-Most of Saskatchewan's waste diversion and recycling programs are based on the extended producer responsibility (EPR) model, where the producer is physically and/or ﬁnancially responsible for the proper disposal of the product at the end of its useful life.
-The Government of Saskatchewan is committed to working towards the development of legislation and regulations that support the Canada-wide Action Plan for Extended Producer Responsibility (CAP-EPR).
+Most of Saskatchewan's waste diversion and recycling programs are based on the extended producer responsibility model, where the producer is physically and/or ﬁnancially responsible for the proper disposal of the product at the end of its useful life.

 Agricultural Plastics – Cleanfarms is the organization responsible for the proper disposal of grain bags.
 Visit Cleanfarms for more information on the program and a map of drop-oﬀ locations around Saskatchewan.